Rise Beyond Margins: Empowering Inclusive Scholarship

 I would like to invite you to support this campaign to help sustain a crucial phase in my research, resilience, and academic journey.
 This crowdsourcing campaign primarily aims to cover APSA conference expenses, academic job market efforts, book preparations and continuity in vital research.

-Below you can learn more details about me, the conferences, the research and mission you will be supporting.
+Below you can learn more details on the conferences, the research and mission you will be supporting.

 Fundraising Purpose - The Research Projects and Conference Details: